bbauska/UofM-AdvStyling/readme.md

 <p align="center" width="100%">
 <img src="./images/image011.webp?raw=true"
   style="width:40%"
-  alt="Succeeding in this class - Use message boards. - Don\'t spend more than 20 minutes
+  alt="Succeeding in this class - Use message boards. - Don&apos;t spend more than 20 minutes
     on a problem.
 Move on. - Look things up. - Practice, practice, practice." />
 <!-- {width="4.0in" height="2.110255905511811in"} -->

-I will always say that the best way to code is with a friend but that\'s not always possible, so I hope that you\'ll use the message boards not only to ask your questions but to answer the questions of others.
+I will always say that the best way to code is with a friend but that&apos;s not always possible, so I hope that you&apos;ll use the message boards not only to ask your questions but to answer the questions of others.

-Never spend more than 20 minutes on something that doesn\'t work.
-I\'m not kidding.
+Never spend more than 20 minutes on something that doesn&apos;t work.
+I&apos;m not kidding.
 I want you to just move on.
-When things are working it\'s great, you can whip out a whole bunch of code.
-But when it\'s not it\'s rarely the case that staring at it is going to make it any better.
+When things are working it&apos;s great, you can whip out a whole bunch of code.
+But when it&apos;s not it&apos;s rarely the case that staring at it is going to make it any better.

 Make sure that you feel comfortable looking things up on your own.
 This is the internet; you can stick your question into a search engine and you will probably find the answer.

-You\'ll find three or four wrong answers, but eventually, the answer will be there.
+You&apos;ll find three or four wrong answers, but eventually, the answer will be there.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->